natalieagus/50002-2022/_notes/d_logicsynthesis.md

 $$

-<span style="background-color:yellow"> Given a sum-of-products boolean expression, we can make a combinational device that has that boolean expression as functional specification using **these three types of logics**: INV, AND, and OR with *arbitrary* number of inputs.</span>
+ <span style="background-color:yellow; color: black"> Given a sum-of-products boolean expression, we can make a combinational device that has that boolean expression as functional specification using **these three types of logics**: INV, AND, and OR with *arbitrary* number of inputs.</span>

 For example, given the following sum of products expression,